home-assistant/developers.home-assistant/blog/2021-09-20-state_class_total.md

    temperature, electric power, etc. For supported sensors, statistics of min, max and average sensor readings are updated periodically.
-- `total`, the state represents a total amount that can both increase and decrease, e.g. a net energy meter.
+- `total`, the state represents a total amount that can both increase and decrease, for example a net energy meter.
 When supported, the accumulated growth or decline of the sensor's value since it was first added is updated periodically.
-- `total_increasing`, a monotonically increasing total, e.g. an amount of consumed gas, water or energy.
+- `total_increasing`, a monotonically increasing total, for example an amount of consumed gas, water or energy.
 When supported, the accumulated growth of the sensor's value since it was first added is updated periodically.